 However, having tested the heater, I could testify that it can provide to one shower and one, low-rated faucet at the same time.

 Energy efficiency is yet another notable aspect of this heater.
 While it has a 20lb propane tank – and takes in 110W while running on full throttle, this heater draws only 2W while it is sitting idle.
 Consequently, it won’t amp up your energy bills while sitting idle.

 Finally, this heater is very easy to operate.
 On its front, there are two knobs: one for gas and the other for water temperature regulation.
 These are the only two mechanical switches you’d see on the heater.
 Alongside these knobs is an LCD screen displaying water temperature at any instance.

 What’s more, turn it around, and you’d see three pipe openings on the heater’s back: water inlet, hot water outlet, and gas inlet.
-More importantly, all three of them are labelled.
-Hence, if you want to install the heater without any help of a professional, it won’t give you a tough time.
+More importantly, all three of them are labeled.
+Hence, if you want to install the heater without any help from a professional, it won’t give you a tough time.

 Although it has a small size, you still cannot use this heater in a confined space for its venting has to be ported outside.